The Fact-to-Meaning Method: Turning Information Into Understanding

 Why Facts Alone Are Often Hard to Remember

 A disconnected fact is like a loose paper on a windy desk.
 It can disappear quickly because it is not attached to anything.
+When learners only memorize isolated information, they may recognize the answer during a quiz but struggle to use it later.

 This is why rereading a list of facts often feels productive but does not always lead to strong understanding.
 You may become familiar with the words, but familiarity is not the same as meaning.

+A fact without context is easy to drop.
 Meaning gives facts a place to belong.

 Why Meaning Makes Information Easier to Remember

+Meaning helps memory because it creates more connections.
 When you understand a fact, you are not relying on one mental path.
 You can reach the idea through examples, stories, comparisons, uses, questions, and personal experiences.

 Think of it like saving a file in several folders instead of one.
 If you forget one route, another route can still lead you back.